Erikson’s Stages of Development theory explained

 Stage 2: Autonomy versus Shame and Doubt (Virtue: Will)

-Stage 2 of Erikson’s stages of development theory is about autonomy versus shame and doubt.
+Stage 2 of Erikson’s Stages of Development theory is about autonomy versus shame and doubt.
 This stage starts from about the first year of life and normally lasts several years into early childhood.
 In this stage, children develop some sense of personal control.

 Compared to the first stage of the theory, children develop a little independence.
 They perform basic actions themselves and make simple decisions about what they prefer to do.
 It is important to give children the space in this stage to make their own decisions.
 By giving them some control, parents can help their children develop a sense of autonomy.